Museo della Collegiata di Sant’Andrea and Bill Viola

 All Bill Viola.
 Electronic Renaissance ticket holders are entitled to a reduced price ticket (€2.00 instead of €3.00) to the Museo della Collegiata di Sant’Andrea.
 All the Museo della Collegiata di Sant’Andrea ticket holders are entitled to a reduced price ticket (€9.50 instead of €12.00) to Bill Viola.
 Electronic Renaissance.

-From 27 July, Emergence (2002) by Viola will be on display in the main hall of the Palazzo Pretorio, one of the most representatives buildings in Empoli and formerly the home of the town council.
+From 27 July to 17 December 2017, Emergence (2002) by Viola will be on display in the main hall of the Palazzo Pretorio, one of the most representatives buildings in Empoli and formerly the home of the town council.

 This initiative is part of the project Piccoli Grandi Musei by Fondazione CR Firenze